-Sir Charles then drove in the horse and trap down Station Lane, turned left under the railway bridge, and went along Aberford Road past the brewery towards Swillington House which was on the other side of the River Aire.
+Sir Charles was then driven in the horse and trap down Station Lane.
+Turning left under the railway bridge it went along Aberford Road past the brewery towards Swillington House which was on the other side of the River Aire.
 As he approached Swillington Bridge tenants and workers from the estate unhooked the horse and dragged the trap by hand up to the house.

 The Free Press reported that a Union Jack “floated in the breeze” on top of the house and many friends welcomed Sir Charles “in a right royal manner.”
 No doubt the large crowd of locals which had followed from the station were also rewarded with a few pints of Bentley’s fine ales!

 Sir Charles Lowther had been educated at Sandhurst and went on to serve in the First World War.
 He sold the house along with local collieries in 1920 and moved to Northamptonshire.
 He died in 1949.
 During the Second World War soldiers from Somerset were billeted at the house.
 One of them, Fred James, stayed on to become a porter at the station.
 The main part of the house was demolished in 1952.

 If he were to make the same journey from Southampton today Captain Lowther could also travel via London where he would have to change three times, or via Birmingham with two changes.
 In both cases he would however beat the 1901 timing by three hours.